Isoheptane/bilibili-live-danmaku-cli/README.en.md

 ### `comboInterval` | `--combo-interval <INTERVAL_MS>`
 Specifies the gift message combining interval in milliseconds.
 If this argument is not specified, it will default to 2000 ms.

+### `repeatSuperchat` | `--repeat-sc`
+(Experimental feature, not tested)

+Enable repeat superchat feature.
+This feature will repeat superchats at a predetermined interval.
+This feature will also repeat superchats when they are expired.

+### `repeatSuperchatInterval` | `--repeat-sc-interval <INTERVAL_MS>`
+Specifies the interval between two superchat repeats.
+If this argument is not specified, it will default to 30s.

 ### `pollInterval` | `--poll-interval <INTERVAL_MS>`
 Specifies the message poll interval of live WebSocket stream in milliseconds.
 If this argument is not specified, it will default to 200 ms.